52 Hike Challenge community member @nateintheclouds camping in an REI tent at Yosemite National Park

 When you spend a lot of time outdoors, your gear is bound to wear.
 Remember to bring supplies with you to quickly and easily repair tears or holes or in your tent, backpack, and more.

-Be sure to bring some material to patch your gear, and always carry a knife or a trusty pair of portable scissors.
+Bring some material to patch your gear, and always carry a knife or multi-tool or a trusty pair of portable scissors.
+Also look into gear repair kits for stove, mattress, duct tape strips

 Survival items captured by 52 Hike Challenge team member @freerangemandi